wetbug75/Quintrix-Class-Group-3/GroupAngularSPA/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 13.3.6.

+## JSON server

+Run `json-server --watch db.json --port 5000`.
+Send API calls to `http://localhost:5000/jokes` Post requests require id

+db.json is located in the root directory.
+Below is an example how the db is formatted in db.json "jokes" represent the route directory. "items" represents another route directory.
+For this project use /jokes route.

+{
+  "items": [
+      {
+        "name": "bread",
+        "id": 1
+        }
+  ],
+  "jokes": [
+    {
+      "question": "hello there",
+      "answer": "no",
+      "id": 1
+    },
+    {
+      "answer": "aa",
+      "question": "sss",
+      "id": 2
+    }
+  ]
+}

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.